 The rise of the vertical farm

-Traditional farming aside, there is a radical new form of farming that will arise in the decades ahead: vertical farming.
+Traditional farming aside, there is a radically new form of farming that will arise in the decades ahead: vertical farming.
 Unlike farming from the past 10,000 years, vertical farming is introducing the practice of stacking several farms on top of one another.
-Yeah it sounds crazy, but these farms may play a key role in the food security of our growing population.
+Yeah, it sounds out there at first, but these farms may play a key role in the food security of our growing population.
 Let’s take a closer look at them.

 Vertical farms have been popularized by the work of Dickson Despommier and some are already being built around the world to test the concept.
 Examples of vertical farms include the following: Nuvege in Kyoto, Japan; Sky Greens in Singapore; TerraSphere in Vancouver, British Columbia; Plantagon in Linkoping, Sweden; and Vertical Harvest in Jackson, Wyoming.

 The ideal vertical farm looks something like this: a high-rise building where the majority of the floors are devoted to growing various plants in beds stacked horizontally one over the other.
 These beds are fed by LED lighting that is customized to the plant (yes, this is a thing), alongside nutrient-infused water delivered by aeroponics (best for root crops), hydroponics (best for veggies and berries) or drip irrigation (for grains).
 Once fully grown, the beds are stacked on a conveyor to be harvested and delivered to local population centers.
 As for the building itself, it is fully-powered (i.e. carbon-neutral) by a combination of windows that collect solar energy, geothermal generators, and anaerobic digesters that can recycle waste into energy (both from the building and the community).